 Using up the vertical space on the wall of a room solves the storage problem to a great extent.
 Not only that, but it also looks great too.
 These are the key benefits of having a pegboard and hanging stuff on it.
-Pegboards are generally seen in garages or workstations, you can find some boards made for other non-technical purposes too.
+Pegboards are generally seen in garages, workstations, or near workbenches.
+You can find some boards made for other non-technical purposes too.

 Installing a pegboard is one of those beginner-level tasks that you can accomplish by following any good quality guide online.
 And that is exactly what we are offering today alongside some great trips and tricks.
 This comprehensive guide has got all the tips and tricks you will ever need.